 - Students must have one biological and one physical science, for a total of seven credit hours.
 Option 1 = BIOL 1004 and ECEL 1310 or Option 2 = EASC 1004, CHEM 1104, or PHYS 1104 and ECEL 1320 - AE 1400 is a free choice elective and is highly recommended for academic success.
-If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - With permission of advisor, students may substitute PSY 3220 Lifespan Psychology for both PSY 2220 and PSY 4230. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
+If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - With permission of advisor, students may substitute PSY 3220 Lifespan Psychology for both PSY 2220 and PSY 4230. - +The courses listed for this semester constitute the professional education (student teaching) block.
+The student should not take any other courses during this semester. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
 These courses are indicated on this guide in bold italics.
 Take the College-BASE exam the semester following completion of the 15 hour set of General Education courses.
-Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program and prior to taking 4000-level Education courses. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
-Full admission is required before student teaching and enrollment in professional education classes.
+Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
+Full admission is required before enrollment in professional education classes and student teaching.
 The application for student teaching is due approximately one year in advance.